Xiaoqi-Zhao-DLUT/Awesome-Open-Vision-Problem-Modeling/README.md

 # Awesome-Open-Vision-Problem-Modeling
-Practical New Tasks and Inspiring Modeling Solutions for Open Vision Problems
+Practical New Tasks and Inspiring Modeling Solutions for Diverse Open Vision Problems